bottlesdevs/programs/Reviews/twentesim4c.md

 Additional notes: n/a

 **Did it crash during tests execution?**
-Grade: Platinum
+Grade: Gold
-Additional notes: n/a
+Additional notes: The program occasionally crashes or freezes, tho it also does that on Windows.

 **Is it usable?**
-Grade: Platinum
+Grade: Gold
-Additional notes: yes
+Additional notes: The program does work for the intended purpose - code generation, uploading, taking meassurements.

 **Final grade? (the lower evaluation from previous questions)**
 Grade: Gold